FT MarketWatch

 Options are contracts that give you the right, but not the obligation, to buy or sell an underlying asset at a specific price before or on a specific date.
 Investors use options to speculate on price moves, generate income or hedge existing positions.

-This page explains the core building blocks: calls and puts, how option pricing works at a high level, common strategies and the main risks to be aware of before trading options.
+This page explains the core building blocks: calls and puts, essential terminology, how option pricing works at a high level, simple strategies and the main risks to understand before trading options.
+Treat it as education, not a signal to rush into highly leveraged trades.

 Calls and puts: the two basic option types